-FIRE INVESTIGATION 1A FST 74A
+FST 74A FIRE INVESTIGATION 1A

 An introduction into the principles of fire investigation including fire investigation techniques relating to different types of fires.
 Recognition of arson laws and penalties in California, laws related to scene preservation and evidence collection.
 Fire origin and cause determination within the fire ground environment.
 Fire scene documentation requirements.
 This is a State of California Fire Marshal, CFSTES (California Fire Service Training and Education System) course approved by the California State Fire Board.
 A certificate will be issued by the California State Fire Marshall, State Fire Training upon successful completion of the course.
 2 hours.
-Transfer: CSU Degree Applicable, Credit Grading Option: GR
+Transfer: CSU

-FST 75A FIRE INSTRUCTOR 1A - INSTRUCTIONAL TECHNIQUES, PART 1 2 UNITS
+FST 75A TRAINING INSTRUCTOR 1A - 2 UNITS COGNITIVE LESSON DELIVERY 2010

 Methods and techniques to help fire service personnel select, develop, and organize materials for in-service training programs.
 This is the first of a two-course series, designed for Company Officers and personnel preparing for a Training Officer Position.
 Topics include: Occupational Analysis, course outline, concepts of learning, levels of instruction, behavioral objectives, lesson-plan development, psychology of learning and instructor evaluation.
 Student teaching demonstrations are required of all.
-Prerequisite: Fire Service Technology 50 (completed with a grade of C or higher) or employment in the Fire Service.
 This is a State of California Fire Marshal, State Fire Training CFSTES (California State Fire Service Training and Education System) course approved by the California State Fire Board.
 A certificate will be issued upon successful completion of the course.
-The course satisfies one of the component requirements for the certification track of Level I Fire Instructor and one of the component requirements for the certification track of Company Officer.
-40 total hours.
+The course satisfies one of the component requirements for the certification track of "Level I Fire Instructor" and one of the component requirements for the certification track of "Company Officer."
 Transfer: CSU Degree Applicable, Credit Grading Option: GR

-FST 75B FIRE INSTRUCTOR 1B - INSTRUCTIONAL 2 UNITS TECHNIQUES, PART 2
+FST 75B TRAINING INSTRUCTOR 1B- 2 UNITS PSYCHOMOTOR LESSON DELIVERY 2010

-Practice in the development, implementation, and evaluation of in-service training programs.
+Practice in the development, implementation, and evaluation of inservice training programs.
 This is the second in a two-course series that is designed for Company Officers and personnel preparing for a Training Officer position.
 Topics include: Preparing course outlines, establishing levels of instruction, constructing behavioral objectives and lesson plans, developing instructional aids, fundamentals of testing and measurements, test planning, evaluation techniques and tools.
 Student teaching demonstrations are required of all.
-Prerequisite: Fire Service Technology 75A - Fire Instructor 1A (completed with a grade of C or higher).
 This is a State of California Fire Marshal, State Fire Training CFSTES (California State Fire Service Training and Education System) course approved by the California State Fire Board.
 A certificate will be issued upon successful completion of the course.
-The course satisfies one of the component requirements for the certification track of Level I Fire Instructor and one of the component requirements for the certification track of Company Officer.
-40 total hours.
+The course satisfies one of the component requirements for the certification track of "Level I Fire Instructor" and one of the component requirements for the certification track of "Company Officer".
 Transfer: CSU Degree Applicable, Credit Grading Option: GR

-FST 86A CAL FIRE BASIC FIREFIGHTER (2010)
+FST 86A CAL FIRE BASIC FIREFIGHTER (2010) 5 UNITS